TheHenrik/mace/README.md

 ## Creator

-This package is created for the [Akamodell Stuttgart](http://www.akamodell.de/) by [Tjalf Stadel](https://github.com/TheHenrik) and Gregor Zwickl as our Bachelor Thesis and is supervised by the [IFB](https://www.ifb.uni-stuttgart.de/).
+This package is developed by the [Akamodell Stuttgart](http://www.akamodell.de/).

+Maintainer of the project are [Jannik Frank](https://github.com/JannikFra) and [Tjalf Stadel](https://github.com/TheHenrik)